paris-saclay-cds/ramp-workflow/README.md

 Your goal is not necessarly to launch an open RAMP, you may just want to organize your local experiments, make resuable building blocks, log your local submissions, etc. But once you have a working starting kit, it is also quite easy to launch a RAMP.

 The basic gist is that each starting kit contains a python file `problem.py` that parametrizes the setup.
-It uses building blocks from this library ([ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow)), like choosing from a menu.
+It uses building blocks from this library ([ramp-workflow][rworkflow]), like choosing from a menu.
 As an example, we will walk you through the [`problem.py`](https://github.com/ramp-kits/titanic/blob/master/problem.py) of the titanic starting kit.
-Other problems may use more complex workflows or cross-validation schemes, but this complexity is usually hidden in the implementation of those elements in [ramp-workflow](https://github.com/paris-saclay-cds/ramp-workflow).
+Other problems may use more complex workflows or cross-validation schemes, but this complexity is usually hidden in the implementation of those elements in [ramp-workflow][rworkflow].
 The goal was to keep the script `problem.py` as simple as possible.

 1. Choose a title
 ```